jaykansara2019/Beer_Categorization/README.md

 1. There are 104 unique beer styles.
 This needs to be cut down by binning similar beer styles and grouping beer styles with counts below 500 to an “Other” category.

 2. The number of reviews for the various beer styles vary significantly, with some styles receiving 300 reviews and others receiving over 10,000.
-Some techniques that we can use to resolve this class imbalance is oversampling, undersampling, and SMOTEENN.
+Some techniques that we can use to resolve this class imbalance is stratified sampling.

 3. The 3 tables need to be merged.